 About the cables

-I saw two people wearing harnesses and clipped in with carabineers.
-They were moving slowly and caused quite the backup on the cables.
+I saw two people wearing harnesses and clipped in with carabiners.
+They were moving slowly and caused quite a backup on the cables.
 That said, it’s better to be safe than sorry so do whatever makes you comfortable.
 From what I witnessed very few people clip in.

 Carry plenty of water or bring a water filter

 It is a long (16+ miles), hard (4,800 feet up and then back down again) and hot hike.
 Brian and I brought 3 liters of water each and had to filter more drinking water on the way back down (in total we drank 5 liters each).
 Make sure to carry plenty of water or bring a water filter so that you can stay hydrated (here is the water filter I recommend because it is cheap ($25.00) and easy to use).

 Wear sunscreen and reapply often.
 Much of the hike is exposed and the sun at the top of Half Dome (8,800 feet in the air) is intense.

 Take the John Muir Trail Down